sentclose/sentc-docs/docs/guide/advanced/backend-only.md

 }
 ```

-Access by describes how the user access this group.
-Either direct, as member of a parent group or from a connected group.
+Access by describing how the user accesses this group.
+Either directly, as a member of a parent group or from a connected group.

 ## Refreshing the jwt

-Like we said in [user - Authentification and JWT](/guide/user/#authentification-and-jwt) there are three different strategies to handle the refreshing.
+Like we said in [user - Authentification and JWT](/guide/user/#authentification-and-jwt), there are three different strategies to handle the refreshing.

 ### Refresh directly by the sdk

 This is the default method.
 Both the refresh and the jwt are stored in the client.
-When calling the api and the jwt is invalid this token is used.
+When calling the api and the jwt is invalid, this token is used.

 ### Refresh from a cookie